starseed2021/react-native-oyster-app/README.md

     - Download [XCode](https://apps.apple.com/us/app/xcode/id497799835?mt=12)
   - To test on an Android Emulator
     - [Android Studio](https://developer.android.com/studio)
+- The oyster database is stored in a **JSON file** inside the application.
+There is no backend service to access at this time.

 - To start the server run the command `npm start` or `expo start`.